 The most common refrigerants used for air conditioning over the years include:

-- Chlorofluorocarbons (CFCs), including R12.
+Chlorofluorocarbons (CFCs), including R12.
 This is known to contribute to the greenhouse gas effect.
-Production of new stocks ceased in 1994.
+Production ceased in 1994.

-- Hydrochlorofluorocarbons (HCFCs), including R22.
-Slightly less damaging to the ozone than R12, but the EPA has still mandated a phase out as a result of the Clean Air Act of 2010.
-R22 will phase out completely by 2020.
+Hydrochlorofluorocarbons (HCFCs), including R22.
+Although slightly less damaging to the ozone than R12 was, the EPA mandated a phase out with the Clean Air Act of 2010.
+R22 was completely phased out by 2020.

-- Hydrofluorocarbons (HFCs), including R410A and R134.
-With no chlorine in the mix, this is safer for the environment and is now being used in place of R22.
-Air conditioners that run on R410A are more efficient, offer better air quality, increase comfort and improve reliability.
+Hydrofluorocarbons (HFCs), including R410A and R134.
+With no chlorine in the mix, HFCs are safer for the environment.
+Air conditioners that run on R410A are more efficient, reliable, and offer better air quality.

 Laws Governing the Use of Refrigerant in Air Conditioners

-Even though R410A is an HFC, meaning it’s better for the environment than other types of refrigerant, it isn’t 100 percent safe.
+Even though R410A is an HFC, it isn’t 100 percent safe.
 This fact has prompted the EPA to establish a few rules regarding the handling and disposal of refrigerant:

 - Intentionally venting refrigerant is prohibited.
 Low-loss fittings must be used to limit the amount of refrigerant released while purging, connecting or disconnecting air conditioners.